 Sometimes, oral antihistamines

-Seasonal allergic conjunctivitis is less likely to require multiple drugs or intermittent topical corticosteroids.
+Seasonal allergic conjunctivitis is less likely to require multiple medications or intermittent topical corticosteroids.

 Allergic conjunctivitis is usually caused by airborne allergens and can be seasonal or perennial.